 - ii.
 Gather and maintain all adult guests' contact information (including name, phone number, and address of permanent residence) and assist local public health contact tracing efforts, if exposures occur.
 The guests' contact information shall be retained for at least 28 days, and shall be shared with the State's Department of Health, or its designee, upon request. - iii.
 Ensure at least six (6) feet of physical distance is maintained and face coverings are worn during any interactions with guests, staff, local community (e.g., check in/out). - iv.
 Minimize interactions with guests, staff, and local community by implementing no-contact procedures (e.g., check-in procedures). - v.
 Avoid scheduling back-to-back stays to ensure time for proper cleaning and disinfecting (scheduling at least 24 hours between guests is recommended). - vi.
 Provide generous and flexible cancellation policies so that if guests start experiencing symptoms, they can cancel. - vii.
 Ensure guests are not present at the time of any maintenance or cleaning. - viii.
 Routinely check City, State, and CDC data and guidance concerning the COVID-19 pandemic. - ix.
 Clearly communicate with guests regarding cleaning and disinfecting steps. - x.
-Notify guests that City law generally requires face coverings to be worn when in public and indoors, and also required outdoors when physical distancing of at least six (6) feet from others is not practicable.
+Notify guests that City law generally requires face coverings to be worn when in public indoor spaces.